-Herb, a resident of Whidbey Island (WA), is originally from Boston, where for 35 years he practiced law primarily as a business litigator after obtaining his B.A. from Michigan State University and an LL.
+HERBERT WEISSBLUM – Of Whidbey Island, Washington, formerly of Winchester, Massachusetts died unexpectedly on December 26, 2017 at the age of 89.
+Herb, a resident of Whidbey Island (WA), was originally from Boston, where for 35 years he practiced law primarily as a business litigator after obtaining his B.A. from Michigan State University and an LL.
 B. from Boston University School of Law.
-He has been active in the sport of boxing for most of his entire life.
+He was active in the sport of boxing for most of his entire life.
 Starting as an amateur boxer off and on for 9 years in competitions sanctioned by the Amateur Athletic Union of the United States, the Golden Gloves and the military service, he ended his boxing competitions in 1957 as a member of one of the last intercollegiate boxing teams, the Michigan State University Varsity Spartans, the 1956 NCAA boxing champions.
-He then, while in still in law school, became a trainer, coach, manager and promoter of amateur and professional boxers and boxing shows.
+He then, while still in law school, became a trainer, coach, manager and promoter of amateur and professional boxers and boxing shows.
 Subsequently, Herb became legal counsel and Registration Chairman for both the New England Amateur Athletic Union (1977-85) and the N.E.
 Amateur Boxing Federation, now USA Boxing, New England (1980-89).
 He also served both organizations as their president.
 He was legal counsel to the U.S. Olympic Boxing Trials (1992) and chairman of the Massachusetts State Boxer’s Fund Board (1993-97).
 He also was a successful amateur and professional boxing referee for 35 years.
+He was a member of the International Boxing Research Organization (IBRO) from 2014-2016.